 Rodger’s greatest love was his wife, Ginnie, of 58 years who died in 2012.
 Rodger is survived by his children who love him dearly: Susan and Dwight Williams, Martha Decker and Bob Ryan, Timothy Decker, and Rodger and Melissa Decker.
 His grandchildren are Luke Phillips, Maddie Phillips, Hillary and Matt Sessions, Monroe Williams, Lee, Logan and Lane Decker.
 He was especially close to his nephew Fred Purches, wife Kristina and his children.
 The family extends the most heartfelt thanks to Amy Vanlandingham, Dr. Decker’s nurse and family friend for the last 5 years.

 A Celebration of Life and Witness to the Resurrection will be held Saturday, February 1st, 1:00 pm, at Midway Presbyterian Church, Maxton, North Carolina.
 A visitation will follow in the Fellowship Hall.
 The family requests that in lieu of flowers, donations be sent to Midway Presbyterian Church and Scotland County Habitat for Humanity.
 The Decker Family wishes to extend special thanks and gratitude to the doctors and staff of the Scotland Cancer Treatment Center, Scottish Pines Nursing and Rehabilitation Center and Morrison Manor.

-To send flowers to Dr. Rodger Wayne Decker's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Rodger Wayne Decker, please visit our floral store.